inzpyre.me

 Advanced

-Four concepts you don't need from day 1, but they sharpen your setup once you build regularly.
+Four concepts you don't need on day one, but they sharpen your setup once you build regularly.

 Hooks